 Among the most used KPIs in affiliate marketing is the conversion rate.
 This provides a solid indication of how successfully those clicks are turning into sales.
 In addition, applying to your affiliate traffic will help you evaluate how effective each of your affiliates is.

-It also indicates to you that the channel’s performance is in contrast to others.
+It also indicates that the channel’s performance is in contrast to others.
 Moreover, you can also determine how many clicks are required to generate a single conversion through it.

 Here is a tip for you to increase the conversation rate, you must add value to the entire buying process.
 For that, you must evaluate and track your affiliate program following links and simulate and troubleshoot the end customer experience.

 4. AOV – Average Order Value